MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 c6ts56b mofem-users-modules@develop+copy_user_modules~ipo build_type=Debug dev_path=/Users/lukaszkaczmarczyk/mofem_install/mofem-cephas/mofem/users_modules install_id=0
 ~~~~~
 Also, you will find director
-`$HONE/mofem_install/mofem-cephas/mofem/users_modules/spack-build-c6ts56b`.
+`$HONE/mofem_install/mofem-cephas/mofem/users_modules/um-build-WithDebugInfo-c6ts56b`.
 In that directory is build directory particular versions of
 mofem-users-modules.
-In it you can do typical devloper work, `make`, `ctest`,
+In it you can do typical developer work, `make`, `ctest`,
 and `make install`.
 You can add other modules to that directory if needed.

 In the `spack dev-build` command of the snippet above `^` is a *dependency